QasimWani/histogram_equalization/README.md

 Robust Local Histogram Equalization written from scratch

 <p>
-[Histogram Equalization](https://en.wikipedia.org/wiki/Histogram_equalization) is a method in image processing of contrast manipulation using an image's histogram.
+<a href="https://en.wikipedia.org/wiki/Histogram_equalization">Histogram Equalization</a> is a method in image processing of contrast manipulation using an image's histogram.
 A histogram is nothing but the probability distribution of its intensity values.
 This can be represented as a probability density function, pdf.
 Using this idea, we can manipulate the intensity value of an image using its corresponding histogram value.
 </p>